BlockBuilder57/XB2AssetTool/README.md

 ## XB2AssetTool

-A rewrite of [XBC2ModelDecomp](https://github.com/BlockBuilder57/XBC2ModelDecomp) in C++ using the Qt UI library, aiming for performance, cross platform compatibility, and code reuse.
+A rewrite of [XBC2ModelDecomp](https://github.com/BlockBuilder57/XBC2ModelDecomp) in C++ using the Qt UI library for UI, aiming for performance, cross platform compatibility, and code reuse (by way of moving all of the logic to a library anyone can import).

 ### Features